KingGee

 KingGee (formerly known as King Gee) is an Australian work wear brand.
 The name is said to have originated from the reigning monarch at the time, King George V, and was an expression that meant 'tops' or 'the best'.
-It was established in Sydney in 1926 by Robert Adcock.
-The brand initially produced overalls, but has since grown its products to supply a large range of work wear (including Workcool and Tradies ranges), footwear and accessories.
+The company was established in Sydney in 1926 by Robert Adcock, and initially produced overalls, but has since grown its products to supply a large range of work wear (including under the "Workcool" and "Tradies" ranges), footwear and accessories.